 The first things in my notebook are “Simplicity Planner” pages from GraceWorks, which I use to write a running to-do list for the week.
 Immediately behind about 10 of these is a supply of plain filler paper that I use for anything and everything.
 The first divider in my notebook says “Goals/God.”
 I’ve got

 - Quiet Time Journal pages from GraceWorks.
 There is a place to write down a verse I’m memorizing, the reference to the passage I’m reading, a key verse from the day’s passage, a place to journal about what God is teaching me, and a place to write down what I will do today to live this out in my life.
 While I don’t always journal, it helps me be more consistent in my Bible reading when I do.

 - Next I have goals for each year.
 Because these goal pages go back to before I was married, these are a very special trip down memory lane for me, as well as a wonderful way to see how God is continually working in my heart.
-I usually make new goals at the end of each year, using this template.
+I usually make new goals at the end of each year.